-This One Pot Cajun Chicken Pasta is SO easy and is ready in 30 minutes!
-It's the perfect last-minute dinner idea, with juicy chicken breast, bell peppers, and pasta in a spicy, creamy sauce!
+This One Pot Cajun Chicken Pasta is ready in 30 minutes, filled with chicken, bell peppers and pasta in a spicy, creamy sauce!

 Chili's Cajun Chicken Pasta made healthy!

 Chili’s may be responsible for making creamy Cajun chicken pasta famous but this homemade version tastes so much better!

 The traditional Cajun chicken pasta by Chili's is made with a ton of heavy cream and butter, and the calorie count is out of this world, as is the case with most restaurant pasta dishes.
 I mean, the real thing tastes pretty amazing but a small plate totals MORE calories than most women's total daily allowance, which is CRAZY!
 Seriously, check it out for yourself and a small serving totals 2640 calories, while a large clocks in at 4990 calories.

 Well, with my healthier version of Chili's Cajun Chicken Pasta, you're looking at just 420 calories per serving if you divide the total pot of pasta into 6 servings.
 Each of your meals should be between 300-500 calories so this comes in right on point and is a much healthier alternative to the traditional pasta – and you only have to use 2 tbsp of heavy cream to get the same creaminess without all the calories!

 If chicken recipes are my jam, then I think pasta dishes must be the toast.
 Take a quick peek at my recipe index, and you'll see a lot of other one pot pasta recipes.

 One pot pastas are great because you just have to dump everything into the one pot, usually starting by sauteeing meat and veggies then adding in dry pasta and liquids.
 Let everything cook for 15 minutes or so until the liquid is absorbed and you're ready to garnish and serve!
 It's that easy!